 When it comes to cartridge designs picking the best is easy.
-CCELL’s TH2 series is far above the rest of the pack currently, but that might change in the future.
+CCELL’s TH2 series and the PCKT Vapor SPRK are far above the rest of the pack currently, but that might change in the future.
 ALD’s vFire offers a great pod option that does not require you to buy anything prefilled.

 What’s your pick for best type of cartridge design?
 Post a comment below or in our forum!